course-details-portlet

 Course content

+The aim of the course is to strengthen the students' depth of reflection, and to practice skills in articulating, defining important issues in the architectural profession and developing process plans for their own independent architectural work.
 The course emphasizes the relation between our understanding and our way of manifesting this understanding, whether it is through writing or drawing.
 Central architectural questions will be raised, and the course gives an overview over and repetition of architectural design methods with specific focus on developing the individual approach and methodological underpinnings for the master thesis.
-The course ends up with the writing of an essay, which makes the basis for the pre-project of the master thesis for students in architecture.
+Within the architecture programme, the course leads towards an essay and pre-project of the master thesis which together form the basis for the thesis in the students' master's thesis in architecture.

 Learning outcome